codeflames/sportsflickr/README.md

 Contact Us
 ----------

-If you have any questions or feedback, please contact us at sportsbuddyfinder@support.com.
+If you have any questions or feedback, please contact us at yerekadonald+sportsflickr@gmail.com

 Credits
 -------
+BrilloConnetz interview project.

-This app was developed by [Yereka Ueh-kabari](https://github.com/codeflames).
+This app was developed and is maintained by [Yereka Ueh-kabari](https://github.com/codeflames).